d-protsenko/tutorials/userguide/code_style.md

 * Feature naming guidelines:
     * Feature name is representative of it's content - either it's a bundle of actors or it contains external chain
     * Feature name is written in English using `lisp-case`
-    * Feature name cannot contain word `feature` in it
+    * Feature name shouldn't contain word `feature` in it

 **Example**:
 * `database-search-criteria-builder` - feature with actors helping to build search criteria